Primary school campaigns to prevent deportation of nine-year-old pupil

 Eric Zhi Ying Xue, a fourth class pupil at St Cronan’s in Bray, has never lived abroad

-A primary school has appealed to the Minister for Justice to prevent the deportation of a nine-year-old student.
+A primary school has appealed to the Minister for Justice to prevent the deportation of a nine-year-old pupil.

-His mother, however, is Chinese and has had her application for leave to remain rejected.
+His mother is Chinese and has had her application to remain in the State rejected and now faces deportation.

 St Cronan’s set up a public petition on Tuesday requesting that Minister for Justice Charlie Flanagan revoke the deportation order.
 By Wednesday afternoon it had attracted more than 20,000 signatures.